henrietta-k/adapt-learning-wiki/Adapt-API.md

 Finds ancestors of the current model.
 Because of the way our menus system is setup findAncestor only works from components up to page level

 ````
-this.model.findAncestor('page')
+var currentPage = this.model.findAncestor('page')
-// returns the current page this model is in
+// returns the current page model 'this' model is in
 ````

 ##### - <a name="findDescendants"></a>findAncestor(descendants)